Saintdoggie/dotfiles/README.md

 * Rofi as the Application launcher.

 ##Warning
-* You may need to modify some configs, because some are specific to my machine
+* You WILL need to modify the makefile and change the file location of everything

 ## Config Credits
 Rofi, Waybar and Hyprland configs are based on Chris Titus's and Linuxmobile's configs